 As indicated in Figure 14.14, 802.1X uses the concepts of controlled and uncontrolled ports.
 Ports are logical entities defined within the authenticator and refer to physical network connections.
 For a WLAN, the authenticator (the AP) may have only two physical ports, one connecting to the DS and I ne for wireless communication within its BSS.
 Each logical port is mapped to 0: e of these two physical ports.
 An uncontrolled port allows the exchange of PDUs between the supplicant and other the AS regardless of the authentication stat of the supplicant.
-A controlled port allows the exchange of PDUs between a supplicant and other systems on the LAN only if the current state of the supplicant authorizes such an exchange.
+A controlled port allows the exchange of PDUs between a supplicant authentizes such an exchange.
 The 802.1X framework, with an upper-layer authentication protocol, fits nicely with a BSS architecture that includes a number of wireless stations an AP.
 However, for an IBSS, there is no AP.
 For an IBS, 802.11i provides a more complex solution that, in essence, involves pairwise authentication between stations on the IBSS.

 Privacy with Message Integrity IEEE 802.11i defines two schemes for protecting data transmitted in 802.11 MAC PDUs.
-The first scheme is known as the Temporal Key Integrity Protocol (TKIP) or WPA-l.
+The first scheme is known as the Temporal Key Integrity Protocol (TKIP) or WPA-1.
 TKIP is designed to require only software change to devices that are implemented with WEP and uses the same RC4 encryption algorithm as WEP.
 The Second scheme is known as Counter Mode-CBC MAC Proto 01 (CCMP) or WPA2.

-CCMP makes use of the Advanced Encryption Standard (ES) encryption protoco1.
-We begin with an overview of TKIP.
+CCMP makes use of the Advanced Encryption Standard (ES) encryption protoco1.We begin with an overview of TKIP.